 DEep Phreatic THermal eXplorer

 During the past six years Stone Aerospace has developed two generations of autonomous underwater vehicles and used them in a wide variety of hazardous environments from the original exploration and mapping of deep hydrothermal springs to sub-glacial lake exploration and science missions in Antarctica.
-The first of these vehicles—DEPTHX (DEep Phreatic THermal eXplorer)—was designed to test the ability of a mobile robotic platform to autonomously explore and map in 3D where no external navigation aiding is possible and where no prior map data exists, as part of NASA planetary robotic efforts directed towards enabling a future mission to the sub-surface ocean of Europa, the 4th moon of Jupiter.
+We designed the first of these vehicles – DEPTHX (DEep Phreatic THermal eXplorer) – to test the ability of a mobile robotic platform to autonomously explore and map in 3D where no external navigation aiding is possible and where no prior map data exists.
+This was part of NASA planetary robotic efforts directed towards enabling a future mission to the sub-surface ocean of Europa, the 4th moon of Jupiter.
 DEPTHX broke new ground on several fronts:

 - First mobile robotic system of any kind to implement 3D-SLAM (Simultaneous Localization And Mapping) as part of a real-time navigation engine.

 - First autonomous robotic system to explore and map a subterranean cavern (a hydrothermal spring).

 - The first robotic system to autonomously decide where, when, and how to collect a biological sample.